passportxyz/passport-docs/pages/building-with-passport/model-based-detection/overview.md

 In this section, we will describe a few different developer flows that can be used to protect access to programs:

-* Single verification using the ETH Activity Model score
+* Single verification using a Model Based Detection score
-* Double verification using the ETH Activity Model score and the Unique Humanity Score
+* Double verification using a Model Based Detection score and the Unique Humanity Score
-* Double verification using the ETH Activity Model score and other verification methods
+* Double verification using a Model Based Detection score and other verification methods

 ### Single verification using MBD